websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/using-headless-rest-apis-with-liferay-dxp/exercise-1-use-headless-apis-with-a-remote-react-app.md

 1. **Open** the Liferay API Explorer at `localhost:8080/o/api`.
 2. **Click** the _REST Applications_ dropdown to see a list of APIs that can be called.
 3. **Click** the `c/bankaccounts` Headless API.
     - Note the reference is `http://localhost:8080/o/c/bankaccounts`.
-The Headless APIs for all Objects will automatically have the `c/` prefix followed by the Object name.
+The Headless APIs for all Objects have the `c/` prefix followed by the Object name.
 This name is assigned when Liferay generates the Headless API.

 ## Create the Account1.js, Account2.js, and Account3.js Files